 .
 This was the name of two German saints.
 Another famous bearer was Ulrich Zwingli (1484-1531), also known as Huldrych, the leader of the Protestant Reformation in Switzerland.

-Roman family name which was derived from Latin valere
+Roman family name that was derived from Latin valere "to be strong"

 "on, over" combined with cingeto